1942 Egyptian parliamentary election

 Parliamentary elections were held in Egypt on 24 March 1942.
 They were boycotted by the opposition due to Abdeen Palace incident, resulting in the ruling Wafd Party winning 232 of the 264 seats, the Wafd's largest victory in terms of seat totals.

+Background

+Hassan al-Banna and the Muslim Brotherhood agreed not to contest these elections following a deal with the Wafd Party that meant in exchange for not contesting the elections, the Wafd Party would ease restrictions on the Muslim Brotherhood and enact moral reforms.

 Results

 Dolf Sternberger et al put the Wafd victory at 240 seats, with 4 seats for the Liberal Constitutional Party, 2 for the National Party, 1 seat for the Saadist Institutional Party and 17 for independents.
-David F. Moore (1965) puts the Wafdist victory at 233 seats, 14 independents, 4 Liberal Constitutionalists, 2 Saadists and 2 Nationalists.
+David F. Moore (1965) puts the Wafdist victory at 233 seats, with an opposition of 14 independents, 4 Liberal Constitutionalists, 2 Saadists and 2 Nationalists.
 The Wafd captured 81 seats in the Egyptian senate against 37 independents, 11 Liberal Constitutionalists and 10 Saadists.
+Another source around the time notes that 110 of the 264 constituencies had no contest, of which 105 were won by Wafdist candidates.
+The opposition was composed of 12 independents, 4 Liberal Constitutionalists, 2 Nationalists and 1 Saadist.